lboeman/SolarArbiter.github.io/dashboard_documentation.md

 To register an account in the Solar Forecast Arbiter, navigate to [dashboard.solarforecastarbiter.org](https://dashboard.solarforecastarbiter.org) and click on the login link.
 You will be prompted with an Auth0 login window.
 Click the sign up tab and enter your information.
+Auth0 is a secure authentication service that has numereous security credentials and undergoes routine audits.

 You will receive an email from Auth0 to verify your email address.
 You are required to verify your email before accessing the Solar Forecast Arbiter.